-- Use in combination with the species climate persistence index (see speciesClpers80.tif) to evaluate the change in each species' landscape capability due to predicted climate change. - Use in combination with the secured lands layer (see secure.shp) to identify places with high ecological value for one or more representative terrestrial wildlife species that remain unsecured from development, and thus could represent priorities for land protection.

-• Use in combination with the integrated probability of development (see probDevelop.tif) and local vulnerability (see lVulnerable.tif) layers to identify places of high value for one or more representative terrestrial wildlife species that are relatively vulnerable to future development, and thus could represent priorities for land protection.
+- Use in combination with the species climate zones (see speciesCZ2080.tif) and climate response index (see speciesCR2080.tif) to evaluate the change in each species' landscape capability due to predicted climate change. - Use in combination with the secured lands layer (see secure.shp) to identify places with high ecological value for one or more representative terrestrial wildlife species that remain unsecured from development, and thus could represent priorities for land protection. - Use in combination with the integrated probability of development (see probDevelop.tif) and local vulnerability (see IVulnerable.tif) layers to identify places of high value for one or more representative terrestrial wildlife species that are relatively vulnerable to future development, and thus could represent priorities for land protection.